jostylr/event-when/eventwhen.md

 ## TODO

-do an example of logs and get the log stuff strewn in.
+Do server example, fix up the escape part of the paren parser.

 ## NPM package